fxboxed/eugo/content/europe/adventure/surfing/_index.md

 > Newquay is a great place to learn to surf, but it can get really busy in the summer.
 If you're looking for a more relaxed vibe, try visiting in the shoulder seasons (spring or fall) when the crowds are thinner, but the waves are still good.

-**Fistral Beach** [is renowned](https://newquaycab.com/discover-the-best-newquay-beaches/) for its consistent waves and is a popular spot for both beginners and experienced surfers.
+**Fistral Beach** is renownedfor its consistent waves and is a popular spot for both beginners and experienced surfers.
 You can also check out Watergate Bay for a more exposed beach with bigger waves, or Towan Beach for something a little more sheltered.
 No matter your skill level, you're sure to find a wave to ride in Newquay. _Enjoy your time in Newquay!_

 ## 16\.
 Croyde Bay